Setogit/ntdemo/README.md

                JA : 25000 iterations

 Examples:
-   python chatbot.py    : chat in English
+   python chatbot.pyc    : chat in English
-   python chatbot.py JA : chat in Japanese python chatbot.py JA 28000 : train Japanese chatbot from the pre-trained (25000 iterations) till 28000 iterations, then chat in Japanese python chatbot.py EN 28000 : chat in English because pre-trained to 29000
+   python chatbot.pyc JA : chat in Japanese python chatbot.pyc JA 28000 : train Japanese chatbot from the pre-trained (25000 iterations) till 28000 iterations, then chat in Japanese python chatbot.pyc EN 28000 : chat in English because pre-trained to 29000

 ```
 Here is a dialogue between human (>) and the Japanese chatbot (Bot:) after 25000 training iterations.